Davincii-ar/DuckPondModel/README.md

  -The whistle (Quack) is done when a Chief Duck spawns.

- -After the duck eats a lot of WATERLILIES, its size gradually increases and its color also changes to become a white duck (chief duck) at the end
+ -After the duck eats a lot of WATERLILIES, its size gradually increases and its color also changes to become a white duck (chief duck) at the end.